 To translate Xeon’s shout to an older mode of speaking, it essentially meant the same as ‘go to hell’.
 Diode’s calm retort intercepted his words, causing an invisible mid-air explosion.

-To that point, there had been nothing but shadows on the surrounding rostrum, but one-by-one they began to show their faces.
-It looked like the argument had caught the interest of the Council of Elders.
+It was a reckless act certain to bring them to ruin.
+But it was a historical feat.
+To that point, there had been nothing but shadows on the surrounding rostrum, but their faces began to show one-by-one.
+It looked like their argument had caught the interest of the Council of Elders.

 With all eyes turned towards him, Xeon declared, “I cannot turn a blind eye after you have gone this far.
-I can impartially judge your real abilities, but are you sure that is what you want?”
+I can impartially judge your real abilities, but are you sure that is what you really want?”

 “If anything, you’d better not be a defiant chicken and take it back when the results are shown front and center in the Wharf.”